-ADA provides Wheelchair Ramp Specifications and guidelines that most business must meet or risk penalties and legal action.
+ADA is Federal Law that provides Wheelchair Ramp Specifications and guidelines that most business must meet or risk penalties and legal action.
+Penalties for violating ADA requirements can be up to $5000 per violation with no warning.
 Typically, residential applications are not required to comply with ADA guidelines.
 However, they are a good reference point for suitable ramp lengths.
 Contact your local building inspectors for local requirements and additional information.

-- ADA Standards Require a 1:12 slope ratio which works out to be one foot of wheelchair ramp for each inch of rise.
+- ADA Ramp Guidelines Require a 1:12 slope ratio which works out to be 1 Foot of wheelchair ramp for each Inch of rise.
 For instance, a 20 inch rise requires a 20 foot wheelchair ramp.

-- ADA Standards Require a Minimum 5' x 5' Flat area at the top and bottom of the ramp.
+- ADA Specifications Require a Minimum 5' x 5' Flat area at the top and bottom of the ramp.

 - ADA Standards Require wheelchair ramps to have a Minimum 36 inches of clear space across the wheelchair ramp.

 - ADA Standards Require a Minimum Platform size of 5' x 5'.

 - ADA Guidelines for Wheelchair Ramps allow a Maximum run of 30 feet of wheelchair ramp before a rest or turn platform.